Growing nuts in your garden provides the family with good fats and loads of nourishing vitamins and minerals.

 Apart from considering the size of your trees, all deciduous plants will drop leaves in the autumn, and, although very pretty for a few days, after a couple of rainfalls, the leaves get slippery underfoot and not particularly nice to look at.
 Avoid growing nuts too near paths, unless you don’t mind the raking.

 Generally, you should choose a sunny position, but check on the recommended growing instructions when you buy your tree.
-Your local garden centre should have a few varieties.
-If you’re in the UK, you might like the varieties at Thompson and Morgan online.
+Your local garden centre should have a few varieties. or give Amazon a go.
+I found this at Amazon UK.

 Growing hazelnuts – Planting: